-Heathlands has achieved these Attainment and Progress scores despite having one of the lowest per pupil income of schools for deaf children nationally, indicating outstanding 'value for money'.
+These Attainment and Progress scores despite having one of the lowest per pupil income of schools for deaf children nationally, indicating outstanding 'value for money'.

 At KS3 progress is closely monitored using the Heathlands Tracker and termly pupil progress meetings, enabling intervention at an early stage.
-Analysis of tracking found 73% of students achieved good or outstanding progress and 100% steady progress or above.
+Analysis of tracking found 65% of students achieved good or outstanding progress and 100% steady progress or above.